jacobcode01/ChurnLabs/README.md

 ### 1. Model Comparison
 - MLflow makes it easy to compare multiple models trained during experimentation.
-- For this project, several classification models were evaluated, including :
+- For this project, seven classification models were evaluated on the same stratified 5-fold splits, including :
 	- Dummy Classifier
     - Logistic Regression
     - K-Nearest Neighbors